 Food in Beijing is quite good quality and we take our guests to genuine local restaurants, not tourist traps.
-We consider it distasteful to ask you for small amounts of money during the tour, so we offer unlimited standard drinks including Coke, Sprite, bottled water, Chinese tea and local beers.
+We consider it distasteful to ask you for small amounts of money during the tour, so we offer unlimited standard drinks including Coke, Sprite, local bottled water and Chinese tea.
 You also won't leave the table hungry, if you need more to eat just let your guide know.

 We don't have fixed restaurants we must use, it depends on where you are at the time you are hungry.
 When traveling around China we normally have the same arrangements outside Beijing but this may vary depending on your exact itinerary.

 Unless there is a special activity planned or you prefer to have all your meals catered, guests often prefer to relax after a day tour and arrange their own dinner.
 This gives you flexibility in time and cuisine.
-Handling your own dinner allows you to have some control and also the chance to strike out on you own.
-Your guide can give you restaurant suggestions and in big cities you can find lots of options for both Western and Chinese fine dining and fast food.
-Most 4 and 5 star hotels will have their own restaurants, but the hotel front desk can also make restaurant recommendations.
+Having all your meals catered every day can be tiresome.
+Handling your own dinner allows you to have some control and also strike out on you own.
+Your guide can give you restaurant suggestions and in big cities you can find lots of options for fine dining, fast food, both western or Chinese.
+Hotel staff can often make restaurant recommendations within walking distance.

 Most hotels come with breakfast, or if not it can be added at a cost.
 Four and five star hotels will generally offer a good western and Chinese buffet breakfast.
 Three star hotels may only have a Chinese breakfast, or a Chinese interpretation of a western breakfast.
 Anyway a Chinese breakfast is not bad - rice porridge, eggs, Chinese style breads and vegetables.